jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/index.md

   :::tip

-  On modern GPUs the peak throughput of video transcoding can be limited by the I/O speed of your hard drives.
+  On modern GPUs, the peak throughput of video transcoding can be limited by the I/O speed of your hard drives.
 In this case, an SSD or RamDisk can be used for caching the transcoded temporary video segments.

   :::